cocos/cocos-docs/en/advanced-topics/native-scene-culling.md

 ## Performance optimization suggestions

-- If most of the objects in the scene are visible, it is recommended not to enable **Octree Viewing Frustum Culling** and **Occlusion Query Culling**.
+- If most of the objects in the scene are visible, it is recommended not to enable **Octree Scene Culling** and **Occlusion Query Culling**.
 - Performance may vary slightly from device to device, so decide whether to turn on the corresponding culling function after comparing performance tests.